mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 2. Raw reads quality check

 First, check read quality using [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+The Illumina sequencing reads from the experiment are available on the server.

 ```
 for file in ../../4UProtistDiversity/raw_illumina/*; do fastqc "$file" -o ./; done
 ```

-Download `.html` files on your computer and open it in browser.
+Download `.html` files on your computer and open them in the browser.

-Plase take look at command below that you will run using a terminal window at your local machine)
+Please take a look at the command below that you will run using a terminal window on your local machine)

 ```
 scp studentX@212.87.6.113:~/illumina/*.html localdirectory